dastanik/erasys/README.md

 # Nx monorepo and stack

-The nx monorepo erasys-monorepo consists of two apps: web based on React and app based on React Native.
+The nx monorepo erasys-monorepo consists of two apps: web based on React and app based on React Native (15.0.1).

 It uses the following stack:
 ✔ Unit test runner: jest